By Lize Smith, UI Designer at Freethinking

 Know the brand so that you can find the loopholes

 A strong brand identity does not have to be the death knell of creativity.
-In order to stay creative within a brand, a designer has to know the brand inside and out.
+To stay creative within a brand, a designer has to know the brand inside and out.
 Good designers will be able to find the loopholes within the brand and use those to push the boundaries of design.
 It is also good to remember that a set of rules gives one a good starting point – the basics have already been thought through, and we can build on that.

 Brands are puzzles